ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 Suppose we have a grid where electricity is supplied by either wind or coal (the Base Case).
 If we save 1 GW of electricity, the generation of the coal plant will reduce by 1 GW (Case 1).

-The wholesale mechanism operating in most electricity markets will reduce output on the most expensive plant, not reduce the output of all plants equally.
+An ideal electricity market will reduce output on the most expensive plant, and keep cheaper plants running at full load.

 ![Figure 1 & 2]({{ "/assets/avg_marginal/fig1_2.png"}})
 **Figure 1 & 2 – The effect of saving 1 GW of electricity.
 Note that the generation from wind is unchanged.**